asciamanna/asciamanna.github.io/_posts/2019-08-22-the-continuous-value-of-learning-tests.md

 title: The Continuous Value of Learning Tests
 comments: true
 image: /img/learning-test-header.jpg
+summary: Learning Tests provide many benefits throughout the life of a product.
+Learn more about how and why we create them.
 category: development practices
 tags: ['unit testing', 'clean code']
 excerpt_separator: <!--more-->